Modify the User Experience

 You can edit the page layout from the Custom Object definition page.
 But first you need to add a new Battle Station record.

-Click the to access the App Launcher, then select the Battle Station Construction app.
+Click the App Launcher , then select the Battle Station Construction app.
 Click the Battle Stations tab, then the New button.
 Enter any name that you'd like for your Battle Station (Obliteration Station has a nice ring to it!) and then Save the record.

 What you see now is the default layout for the Battle Station that the Salesforce Platform generated for you.
 Let's move some fields around to make this easier to work with.
 We'll move the Project and Weapons Status fields to the right a little.

-- Click and select Setup.
+- Click the gear icon and select Setup.
 This launches Setup in a new tab.

 - Click the Object Manager tab next to Home.